vostok/devtools/library-dev-conventions/conventions.md

 ### Change log

+* 03.08.2018: added first xml-doc conventions: about list items formatting and the use of em-dash
 * 03.08.2018: JetBrainsAnnotations.cs should now be imported as a link.
 * 29.07.2018: added PackageIconUrl requirement.
 * 29.07.2018: main project internals should only be visible to corresponding unit test projects.